dimag0g/nios_duino/README.md

 Note that I2C requires pull-up resistors on SDA and SCL pins to function.
 You may get away with enabling internal pull-ups in the FPGA, but it's recommended to solder actual 5-10kOhm resistors.
+Open-drain pins can be implemented as described [here](https://electronics.stackexchange.com/q/443498/72179).

 - Timer.
 This will enable time-related functions, such as `millis()` and `delay()`.
 It is expected to be configured with a period of 1 ms.